History of the Barcapel Foundation…

 Robert Wilson, Chairman – Robert was appointed Chairman in 2006.
 He is a graduate of Trinity College Dublin, has attended Harvard Business School, and has enjoyed a long and successful career in homeopathic medicine, as Managing Director and now Chairman of Nelsons.
 In addition to his role with Barcapel, Robert is on the board of the Scottish Civic Trust and Prostate Scotland.
 He is also a governor of Kilgraston School.

 Niall Scott OBE – Niall Scott was appointed to the board in 2002.
 He is Chairman of The U.K. Fisheries Offshore Oil and Gas Legacy Trust Fund Limited and Chairman of The Mark Scott Foundation.
-Niall worked as a solicitor until 2007 when he ceased practise and was appointed to the boards of a number of organisations in the commercial and not for profit sectors.
+Niall worked as a solicitor until 2007 when he ceased practice and was appointed to the boards of a number of organisations in the commercial and not for profit sectors.

 Amanda Richards- Amanda was appointed to the Board in 2009.
 A graduate of Caius College Cambridge, she is a qualified solicitor and currently works as legal counsel at Nickelodeon.
 She is R Clement Wilson’s granddaughter.